microsoft/ivy/doc/examples/quic/README.md

 Installation steps
 ==================

-Do these stpes just once on a given machine.
+Do these steps just once on a given machine.

 ### Virtual networking and packet capture